grindytech/openmark-cairo-contracts/API.md

 ### Events
 - `OrderFilled { seller: ContractAddress, buyer: ContractAddress, order: Order }` - Emitted when an order is successfully filled.

-## 3. `fill_bids`
+## 3. `fillBids`

 ### Description
-The `fill_bids` function allows the contract to process multiple bids for NFTs in a single transaction.
+The `fillBids` function allows the contract to process multiple bids for NFTs in a single transaction.
 It verifies the provided signatures, validates the bids, calculates commissions, executes the trades, updates the storage, and emits relevant events for each bid filled.

 ### Arguments
 - `bids: Span<SignedBid>` - Span of signed bids to be processed.
 - `nftContract: ContractAddress` - Address of the NFT contract.
 - `tokenIds: Span<u128>` - Span of token IDs to be traded.
+- `paymentToken: ContractAddress` - Address of the payment token
 - `askingPrice: u128` - Asking price for the NFTs.

 ### Events
-- `BidFilled { seller: ContractAddress, bidder: ContractAddress, bid: Bid, tokenIds: Span<u128>, askingPrice: u128 }` - Emitted for each bid that is successfully filled.
+- `BidFilled { seller: ContractAddress, bidder: ContractAddress, bid: Bid, tokenIds: Span<u128> }` - Emitted for each bid that is successfully filled.

-## 4. `cancel_order`
+## 4. `cancelOrder`

 ### Description
-The `cancel_order` function allows a user to cancel an order by verifying the provided signature and updating the storage.
+The `cancelOrder` function allows a user to cancel an order by verifying the provided signature and updating the storage.
 It emits a relevant event upon successful cancellation.

 ### Arguments
 - `order: Order` - Order details to be cancelled.